Econometrics 1 ECON5079

 - Available to Visiting Students: No

 Econometrics develops knowledge and skills in Advanced Quantitative Methods and provides a solid foundation for further study in applied economics.
-The course content covers simple and multiple linear time-series regression models, and related topics, and focuses on both methodology and practical applications.
+The course content covers probability and statistics, as well as advanced concepts in regression and econometric estimation (ML, Bayesian inference).

 Requirements of Entry